Ting-Chao Chou

-Ting-Chao Chou (Chinese: 周廷潮) is a Taiwanese-American theoretical biologist, pharmacologist, cancer researcher and inventor.
+Ting-Chao Chou (周廷潮 (Zhōu Tíngcháo)) is a Taiwanese-American theoretical biologist, pharmacologist, cancer researcher and inventor.

 Biography

-Chou was born in Changgangling Village, Hukou Township, Hsinchu County, Taiwan. to Chao-Yun Chou and Sheng-Mei Chen.
+Chou was born in Changgangling Village, Hukou Township, Hsinchu County, Japanese Taiwan.
+His parents were Chao-Yun Chou and Sheng-Mei Chen.
+His father was a teacher.

 Education

-Under Japan's rule of Taiwan 1895–1945, the Chou family established a private family school teaching Chinese characters and classics.
-His father was the teacher.
-After his father died, his widowed mother sent him to Hsin-Chu Normal School affiliated primary school.
-After the Taiwan Provincial Hsinchu High School, he entered Kaohsiung Medical University majoring in pharmaceutical sciences.
-He was accepted by the Pharmacological Institute of National Taiwan University College of Medicine and received the master's degree.
-In 1965, he attended Yale University and studied the mathematical aspects of quantitative biology.
-He received a Ph.D. degree.
+After graduating from National Hsinchu Senior High School, Chou attended medical school at Kaohsiung Medical University, where he earned a Bachelor of Science in pharmaceutical sciences.
+He then earned a master's degree in medicine from National Taiwan University.
+In 1965, he began pursuing graduate studies in the United States at Yale University, where he earned his Ph.D. in quantitative biology.
 He did a postdoctoral fellowship at the Johns Hopkins University School of Medicine in the pharmacology department during 1970–1972.

 In 1972 he joined the laboratory of pharmacology at Memorial Sloan Kettering Cancer Center (MSKCC) in New York City as an assistant professor, affiliated to Cornell University Graduate School of Medical Sciences.
 He became a member and professor in 1988.
 He retired on June 1, 2013, from the directorship of Preclinical Pharmacology Core Laboratory, Molecular Pharmacology & Chemistry Program of MSKCC, and established the PD Science LLC in 2013 in Paramus, New Jersey, to promote MAL based biodynamics, pharmacodynamics, combination index, and bioinformatics [MAL-BD/PD/CI/BI] theory and application.

-Publication and citation metrics

-Peer-reviewed articles

-T.C.
-Chou's 353 publications are listed in Web of Science.
-The peer-reviewed articles have been cited 40,108 scientific papers published in over 1,469 bio-medical journals as of October 14, 2022.
-Mr. Chou has a H-index of 75 and i10-index of 285.

-Other publications

-Inventor/ co-inventor of 40 US patents.

-Theory, algorithm and definition

-The Median-Effect Equation

-The median-effect equation (MEE) of the mass-action law (MAL) was delivered by Chou in 1976 through the derivation of over 300 rate equations of enzyme dynamics, patten analysis, combination analysis, followed by mathematical induction and deduction.